Betelhemgetachew/stock-market-prediction/README.md

 # Stock Market Prediction - MTH1060 Capstone Project
 ![Matlab Image](matlab.png)
 ## Introduction
-A machine learning model in MATLAB that predicts stock market prices based on historical data.
+Machine learning models in MATLAB that predicts stock market prices based on historical data.

-It utilises time series analysis and neural networks to evalulate the effectiveness in price prediction.
+They utilise time series analysis and neural networks to evaluate the effectiveness in price prediction.

 ## Data Acquisition
 Data was obtained from Yahoo Finance.
 The data spans from 1st July 2014 to 28th June 2024.
 The data is in the following general form: